-As a region we face a future of rising electricity prices, increased demand for water for domestic and agricultural use, and waste disposal challenges related to pressure on landfill and a changing recycling industry.
-Adopting innovative and sustainable approaches to energy, water and waste will play a vital role in allowing us to continue delivering essential services to regional residents.
+As a region we face a future of rising electricity prices, increased demand for water for domestic and agricultural use, waste disposal challenges, along with managing environmental impacts from climate change such as increased flood and bushfire events.
+Adopting innovative and sustainable approaches to energy, water, waste and urban planning will play a vital role in allowing us to deliver essential services to our residents and to ensure our communities can co-exist with the everchanging environment.